 With a thermal rating of 220°C, the material has long been used in electrical insulation applications.
 Nomex® has a long history as an electrical insulation material of choice for traction motors, automotive motors, and automotive generators due to its proven performance and reliability.

 2. Needled Glass Mats

 Needled mats are soft, compressible, binder-free, asbestos-free, and incombustible.
-There are multiple classifications of needle mat including, ECR Fiber, Basalt Fiber, S Glass, E-glass, HR-glass, and Silica Fiber.
+There are multiple classifications of needle mats, including ECR Fiber, Basalt Fiber, S Glass, E-glass, HR-glass, and Silica Fiber.
 Each one offers a unique temperature limit.

-Die-cut needle mat gaskets are suitable for appliances, boilers, air conditioners, automotive, and other applications that require insulation that can withstand high heat.
-Needle mat gaskets are good for applications that require chemical resistance to acidic, alkaline, and water environments, as well as dielectric properties.
+Die-cut needle mat gaskets are suitable for appliances, boilers, air conditioners, automotive, and other applications requiring high heat insulation.
+Needle mat gaskets are suitable for applications that require chemical resistance to acidic, alkaline, and water environments and dielectric properties.

-Die-cut silicone is ideal for a wide range of applications, including aerospace parts, engine gaskets, vent ducts, HVAC systems, industrial and transportation products, and more.
+Die-cut silicone is ideal for various applications, including aerospace parts, engine gaskets, vent ducts, HVAC systems, and industrial and transportation products.